expo/expo/docs/pages/accounts/account-types.md

 ### Transferring Projects Between Accounts

 > ⚠️ This feature is in private beta and supported only for projects on SDK 43 or newer.
 Please upgrade your SDK if necessary and email secure@expo.dev including the following in your email and you will be added to the waitlist.
-(Tip: you can copy & paste these tables in your email and fill out the information)

 | Account                              | Type                  | Are you an Owner? |
 | ------------------------------------ | --------------------- | ----------------- |